nkokkos/vws/README.md

 Build the gem by issuing:

     rake build

-This is build the vws.gem in the pkg folder
+This is build the vws.gem in the pkg folder.

 Install the gem from the pkg folder by:

     gem install vws.gem

 ## Basic Installation using Gemfile: